Salina Saibi: Career

 Salina appeared in two films released simultaneously in 2011, the horror film Khurafat: Perjanjian Syaitan in which her character as Zura, Anna's close friend starring Sabrina Ali, and the romantic comedy Aku Bukan Tomboy, Salina plays her role as Sam, a lesbian girl who has feelings for Farisha starred by Scha Al-Yahya.
 The film requires her to wear a corsette.

 She starred in the telemovie for Astro Citra, Asmara Beijing directed by Yusof Haslam, alongside Syamsul Yusof and Norman Hakim, tells the story of Dira who took herself away to Beijing, China after sulking with her love for Rizal.
 The rest of the telemovie was filmed in Kuala Lumpur.
 She then return as Amy in the film Jalan Kembali: Bohsia 2, sequel of the first film which premiered on 7 June 2012.

-From 2014 to 2021, Saibi seems to shy away from public view and media spotlight and declines to appear in any television dramas to focus solely on Gerak Khas.
-In an interview with Sinar Harian, Saibi said that being part of the Gerak Khas production team makes her feel more comfortable and refused to receive any offers as she didn't want to be selfish while has no intentions to changed that.
-Saibi later revealed in an interview with Harian Metro in December 2020 that she wish to begin with Gerak Khas and ends with the series as well.
+From 2014 to 2021, Salina seems to shy away from public view and media spotlight and declines to appear in any television dramas to focus solely on Gerak Khas.
+In an interview with Sinar Harian, Salina said that being part of the Gerak Khas production team makes her feel more comfortable and refused to receive any offers as she didn't want to be selfish while has no intentions to changed that.
+She later revealed in an interview with Harian Metro in December 2020 that she wish to begin with Gerak Khas and ends with the series as well.

-Saibi was one of the cast members of Syafiq Yusof's horror flick Penunggang Agama where she portrayed her role as Huda.
+Salina was one of the cast members of Syafiq Yusof's horror flick Penunggang Agama where she portrayed her role as Huda.
 After Gerak Khas ended, she appeared in TV3's primetime drama Perisik Cinta Tak Diundang, playing the role as Hanim.
 It become her first TV drama with other production companies in 8 years since Duri Di Hati (2013).

 Personal life

-Saibi married Azmir Osman (who is 19 years her senior) in August 2007.
+Salina married Azmir Osman (who is 19 years her senior) in August 2007.
 The couple have 2 daughters.

-On 9 July 2017, her father, Saibi Kuntom died of liver cancer.
+On 9 July 2017, her father, Saibi Yusof died of liver cancer.
 Salina is also active in making and selling biscuits, especially during the fasting month of Ramadan.